 Welcome to the world of FPV (First Person View).

-Flying a quadcopter in FPV is the most surreal experience I personally ever had.
-You can go anywhere in 3D space, what you can do is totally up to your imagination.
+Flying a quadcopter in FPV is the most surreal experience I ever had personally.
+You can go anywhere in a 3D space, what you can do is totally up to your imagination.

 In this guide, we’ll cover the following topics: